 Binding Financial Agreements (BFAs) offer couples and separated couples a sense of certainty and control over their financial matters.
 These agreements, often set up before or during a marriage, as well as after separation, can regulate finances during the relationship and/or outline the distribution of assets and financial resources, among other things, in the event of separation or divorce.
 Designed to provide clarity and prevent disputes, BFAs are essential for some in planning the financial aspects of the breakdown of a relationship.
+Are BFAs different to prenups?
+No, it is just a different terminology.

 What is a Binding Financial Agreement?

 A Binding Financial Agreement (BFA) is essentially a written agreement between two or more parties concerning a range of matters such as the distribution of property in the event of separation or divorce, regulation of finances during a relationship and spousal maintenance as some examples.
 Typically BFAs are signed either before cohabitation, before marriage (prenuptial, or prenup as they are sometimes known), during the relationship, or after separation or divorce.
-This agreement allows couples and separated couples to manage their financial affairs without court intervention.
+This agreement allows couples and separated couples to manage their financial affairs without court intervention.e

 For a BFA to be legally valid, specific requirements must be met.
 These include a full disclosure of each party’s financial situation, ensuring the agreement is entered into voluntarily without coercion or fraud etc. Both parties must receive independent legal advice before signing the agreement.
 This helps each individual understand their rights, the advantages and disadvantages of entering into the BFA and the effect of the BFA on their rights.
 The document must be in writing and signed by both parties, making it a formalised agreement recognised by Australian courts.